-When I am writing blog posts, I usually turn it off.
-When I am writing, I prefer not to be distracted.
+When I am writing blog posts, I usually turn it off because when I am writing, I prefer not to be distracted.

 But when I finish the first draft, I turn it back on.
 Then I conduct a full and comprehensive check.
 There are two modes you can use with the premium version.

-But for deeper analysis and correction, I can open the full editor from within my WordPress editor.
+But for more in-depth analysis and correction, I can open the full editor from within my WordPress editor.
 You can see the yellow button in the image below.

 With it activated, any small error is picked up by the spell checker, and I can correct it with one click.

 It has saved me many times.
-Often for little typos and misspelt, or misspelled words such as “teh”.
+Often for little typos and misspelled or misspelt words.

-Grammarly works perfectly for all of my online work.
+For all of my online work, it works perfectly.
 It helps me keep my short-form English writing as error-free as possible.

 I don’t like distractions when I am writing a novel in word processors like Microsoft Word.
 So I always turn off the auto spelling and grammar check.
 All those red and green underlines are annoying.